 Serverless clusters

-The fees include compute node fees, storage capacity fees, backup storage fees (only for the part exceeding the free quota), and SQL Explorer fees (optional).
-For more information, see Billing.
+The fees include compute node fees, storage space fees, backup storage fees (only for the part that exceeds the free quota), and SQL Explorer fees (optional).
+For more information, see Serverless billing.

-To view the bills, log on to the Expenses and Costs console.
-On the Billing Details page, select PolarDB - Serverless in the Product field.
+You can view your bills on the Expenses and Costs page.
+On the Bill Details page, select PolarDB-Serverless from the Product Name drop-down list.
 For more information, see Bill details.

-The fees include the fees of the resources with defined specifications and the fees of the serverless resources.
-For information about the fees of the resources with defined specifications, see Billable items.
-For information about the fees of the serverless resources, see Billing.
+The fees include the costs for resources with defined specifications and the costs for serverless resources.
+For more information about the costs for resources with defined specifications, see Billable items.
+For more information about the costs for serverless resources, see Billing.